 Baulch Family - Short Bio

 They began their family in Raleigh, North Carolina where three of their four children were born.
 In 1990 Howard accepted the position of software quality engineering director at Lexis-Nexis, and the family moved to the Dayton, Ohio area.
 Their fourth child was born in Kettering, Ohio.
-In 1994, two years after becoming senior director of systems architecture for Lexis-Nexis, Howard accepted the executive vice president position over systems and software development at CheckFree Corporation and moved the family to Dublin, Ohio where they live today.
+In 1994, two years after becoming senior director of systems architecture for Lexis-Nexis, Howard accepted the executive vice president position over systems and software development at CheckFree Corporation (acquired by Fiserv, Inc. in 2007) and moved the family to Dublin, Ohio where they live today.

-After meeting his professional career goals, Howard retired in February 2000 to focus his time on serving others.
-He has led the mission efforts at Indian Run United Methodist Church locally, across the United States and abroad.
-He also leads and participates in numerous domestic and international missions.
-Howard founded and serves as the president of the non-profit, charitable organization Hilliard Adopt-A-House, a group helping economically disadvantaged familes attain home ownership.
+After meeting his professional career goals, Howard retired in March 2000 to focus his time on serving others.
+He has led and participated in 50 domestic and international missions, cherishing relationships built in Guatemala, Haiti, Mexico, Nicaragua and Appalachia among his favorites.
+Howard founded and serves as the president of the non-profit, charitable organization Hilliard Adopt-A-House, a group helping economically disadvantaged familes attain home ownership in the Columbus, Ohio area.
 In spare time slots, he enjoys researching the family genealogy for his and Sally's ancestors.

 Quoting Albert Schweitzer, "I don't know what your destiny will be, but one thing I do know: the only ones among you who will be really happy are those who have sought and found how to serve."